 The New Viewpoint

-We’ve all heard phrases like “I’m a visual learner, I need to see it in order to get the big picture,” or “Oh, I’m an auditory learning, you have to explain it to me first.”
+We’ve all heard phrases like “I’m a visual learner, I need to see it in order to get the big picture,” or “Oh, I’m an auditory learner, you have to explain it to me first.”
 This long-standing educational philosophy regarding different learning styles (visual, auditory and kinesthetic) is being debunked in a report by Harold Pashler, Mark McDaniel, Doug Rohrer and Robert Bjork (our Scientific Advisory Board Chair) called “Learning Styles: Concepts and Evidence”.

 Online learning is becoming more ubiquitous in today’s increasingly tech-savvy society.
 As this platform becomes more sophisticated and more tailored to the user’s needs, different applications for a virtual learning environment have started to appear.
 Here are just a few ways that online learning is being used today.